-It lets you see or talk to a loved one in another corner of the world, and sometimes it fries you from outer space — it’s electromagnetic radiation.
-So let’s take a look at all the different kinds of electromagnetic radiation and why they’re all, in fact, the same thing.
+It lets you see or talk to a loved one in another corner of the world, and sometimes it fries you from outer space — it’s electromagnetic radiation and it’s a really nifty thing.
+So, let’s take a look at all the different kinds of electromagnetic radiation and why they all are, in fact, the same thing.

-On first glance, they can seem to be wildly different things.
-Like, X-rays can be used to peer through skin, and ultraviolets give you a tan and a skin burn if you don’t use sunscreen.
+At first glance, they can seem to be wildly different things.
+Like, X-rays can be used to peer through the skin, and ultraviolets give you a tan and a skin burn if you don’t use sunscreen.
 Totally different, right?

 Well, not really.
-Think of the EMR spectrum as a guitar string stretched over eight frets.
+Think of the electromagnetic radiation spectrum as a guitar string stretched over eight frets.
 Play the lowest note and you get radio waves, play the highest one and you get gamma rays.
 On a guitar, different vibrational patterns in the string will give off distinct sounds in the form of notes — our perception of them varies, but they’re all basically the same thing set on different intensity settings.
 Similarly, different oscillation patterns of magnetic and electrical fields will generate various kinds of EMR.
-We perceive them as completely different (some we can’t directly sense at all,) but they’re all basically the same phenomena on different intensities.
+We perceive them as completely different (some we can’t directly sense at all) but they’re all basically the same phenomena on different intensities.

 Wavelength is equal to speed over frequency and is usually taken to represent the distance between two successive crests.
 Technically, however, it can be measured anywhere on the wave.

 So now we have a basic idea of how they form, cool.
-Let’s go through each type of wave.
+Let’s go through each type of electromagnetic radiation.

-Radio waves have the lowest frequencies of all types of EMR, and its photons carry the least amount of energy.
-Usually, anything between 3kHz and 300 GHz is considered to be a radio wave, although some definitions class anything above 1 GHz or 3GHz as microwaves.
+Radio waves have the lowest frequencies of all types of EMR, and their photons carry the least amount of energy.
+Usually, anything between 3kHz and 300 GHz is considered to be a radio wave, although some definitions classify anything above 1 GHz or 3GHz as microwaves.
 This makes radio waves the sloths of EMR.
-Radio wave photons are spaced far apart — at 3khz, wavelength is 100 km (62 mi) long, 1mm (0.039 in) at 300 GHz — meaning they carry less energy than other types of ER.
+Radio wave photons are spaced far apart — at 3khz, the wavelength is 100 km (62 mi) long and only 1mm (0.039 in) at 300 GHz — meaning they carry less energy than other types of ER.

 Their interaction with matter is largely limited to creating a bunch of electric charges spread out over a lot of atoms — so each charge is pretty tiny.
 It’s useful, however, since this spreading allows a conductor tied to a circuit to transform radio waves back into some electrical signals.
 Couple that with their speed (all EM waves travel at the speed of light in a vacuum), and they’re really good for long-range communications.